When a Van Gogh was used as a chicken coop door

 That was not dismissing Vincent as 'insane,' but seeing him as a person suffering from a medical condition.

-Vincent talks of Rey as "a really good fellow" who allows him to paint in the hospital courtyard and gladly accepts to pose for him.
+Vincent describes Rey as "a really good fellow" who allows him to paint in the hospital courtyard and who gladly poses for him.

 He then presented the portrait as a gift to his doctor, a man living in provincial France who readily accepted that he knew little about painting.